 Referral fees paid to third parties

 If you were referred to us by a third party, we may pay the referrer a referral fee.
 This fee is calculated as a percentage of the commission earned from the referral and can be up to 50% of the commissions we receive.
 This is a separate payment that we make to the referrer and does not increase the amount you pay for your insurance cover.

-If your broker provides you with personal advice, they will give you documents explaining what fees, commissions, benefits, bonuses, payments to third parties or other remuneration will be paid or received in relation to their advice, if you accept it.
+If your broker provides you with personal advice in respect of a retail product, they will give you documents explaining what fees, commissions, benefits, bonuses, payments to third parties or other remuneration will be paid or received in relation to their advice, if you accept it.
 This information will be provided at the time the advice is provided or as soon as practical after that time.